Argyle Alternative High School Presents

 "Blood Memory" is available in both DVD and Blu-Ray format.

 "Of Mice and Men" won numerous awards including American Indian Film Institute's Best Actor and Best Supporting Actor in San Francisco in 2010.
 It was also shown in film festivals in Germany as well as Minneapolis, the National Autry Center in Los Angeles and other venues.

 Argyle Sox Productions created a modern adaptation of John Steinbeck’s OF MICE AND MEN in 2008 as our major project for the year.
 The film is a modernized version of this famous novel, set in downtown Winnipeg, and with an aboriginal backdrop.
 The movie premiered at the Winnipeg Aboriginal Film Fest in Nov.
 2008.
 It then played to rave reviews at the Freeze Frame International Film Festival in Winnipeg in November of 2009.
 On May 21st, 2009 it was screened at Winnipeg’s IMAX Theatre.
 The Manitoba Minister of Education, the Honourable Peter Bjornson, gave a speech prior to one of the screenings.
-Argyle created the screenings as a fundraiser for the Main Street Project.
-It has also played at the Palace of Fine Art during the American Indian Film Festival in November of 2010 where Argyle students John Cook and Stanley Wood won the Best Actor and Best Supporting Actor awards.
-It was also nominated for the best director award for Argyle student Kyle Hudlin-Whelan.
-It also played in 2011 in Winnipeg Cinematheque, and at a festival in Minneapolis MN, at the National Autry Center in L.A. as well as Stuttgart, Germany.
+Argyle created the screenings as a fundraiser for the Main Street Project, a detox, rehab facility in downtown Winnipeg.
+It has also played at the Palace of Fine Art during the American Indian Film Festival in November of 2010, where Argyle students John Cook and Stanley Wood won the Best Actor and Best Supporting Actor awards.
+It was also nominated for the Best Director award for Argyle student Kyle Hudlin-Whelan.
+It also played in 2011 in Winnipeg Cinematheque, at the summer film fest in Minneapolis MN, at the National Autry Center in L.A., as well as in Stuttgart, Germany.

 A heart breaking story about one girl's experience in foster care.